Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

+Natural selection can only take place if there is variation, or differences, among individuals in a population.
+Importantly, these differences must have some genetic basis; otherwise, the selection will not lead to change in the next generation.
 This is critical because variation among individuals can be caused by non-genetic reasons, such as an individual being taller due to better nutrition rather than different genes.

 Many mutations will have no effect on the fitness of the phenotype; these are called neutral mutations.

 A mutation may affect the phenotype of the organism in a way that gives it reduced fitness (a lower likelihood of survival or fewer offspring).

 A mutation may produce a phenotype with a beneficial effect on fitness.
 Different mutations will have a range of effects on the fitness of an organism that expresses them in their phenotype, from a small effect to a great effect.

 Sexual reproduction also leads to genetic diversity: when two parents reproduce, unique combinations of alleles assemble to produce the unique genotypes and thus phenotypes in each of the offspring.
 However, sexual reproduction can not lead to new genes, but rather provides a new combination of genes in a given individual.